As with many Newfoundland stories, the history of Newfoundland music of European origin begins with codfish.

 Social and Cultural Influences

 Radio also introduced listeners to music from afar, such as American popular songs and British dance hall numbers.
-But it was during the Second World War any cultural separation between Newfoundland and the rest of the western world was broken for good.
+But it was during the Second World War that any cultural separation between Newfoundland and Labrador and the rest of the western world was broken for good.

 American soldiers arrived at military bases around the island and Labrador with their own musical tastes.
 Their radio stations and visiting entertainers played jazz, pop and country music.

 Social and cultural change accelerated following the war, with Confederation and the push for modernization.
-In the 1950s and 1960s young Newfoundlanders embraced rock and roll.
+In the 1950s and 1960s younger people embraced rock and roll.
 The new generation of musicians picked up electric guitars instead of fiddles and accordions.
 Nightclubs and radio stations were dominated by rock and roll and country.
-In the new, more worldly Newfoundland, the old music was relegated to the venues where it had originated: kitchen parties and family gatherings.
+In the new, worldlier Newfoundland and Labrador, traditional music was relegated to the venues where it had originated: kitchen parties and family gatherings.

 Growing Interest in Traditional Music

 A revival of interest in traditional music can be traced as far back as the debut of the television program All Around the Circle, which first aired on the CBC in 1964.
 Another revival was underway in Ontario, where expatriate Newfoundlanders popularized the traditional and country-influenced music played by Harry Hibbs and others.